 The amount of detail in each report will depend on what tissue you’ve had removed and how much.
 Not all reports include the same amount of information.
 For example, a pathology report after a biopsy won’t contain all the information that’s in a report following surgery.
 You may need to wait for all your pathology reports to come back before a full treatment plan can be decided.

-How long you wait depends on the type of biopsy or surgery you’ve had and where you’re treated.
 Results usually take between one and two weeks.
+How long you wait for your results depends on the type of biopsy or surgery you’ve had and where you’re treated.
 Some tests take longer than others and may be done in a different hospital to the one where you’re being treated.

 Occasionally pathologists get a second opinion about the results which can also delay them.
 Your specialist or breast care nurse should be able to tell you when your results will be ready.